gatsbyjs/gatsby/docs/docs/working-with-video.md

 Please use the [Gatsby Style Guide](/contributing/gatsby-style-guide/) to ensure your pull request gets accepted.

-The discussion around best practices for video in Gatsby is also ongoing on Github, chime in with your ideas here: https://github.com/gatsbyjs/gatsby/issues/3346
+The discussion around best practices for video in Gatsby is also ongoing on Github, chime in with your ideas in the Gatsby issue [#3346 Create a special component for HTML5 videos](https://github.com/gatsbyjs/gatsby/issues/3346)

 ---